Table of Contents

 If there is an attachment to this Schedule K-1 reporting a disposition of a passive activity, see the Instructions for Form 8582, Passive Activity Loss Limitations, for information on the treatment of a disposition of an interest in a passive activity.

-The amount reported in this box is your distributive share of royalties, annuities, and other income that is not subject to the passive activity rules.
-It also includes income in respect of a decedent (IRD), which is not included in boxes 1, 2a, 3, 4a, 6, 7, or 8.
+The amount reported in this box is your distributive share of royalties, annuities, and other income that isn't subject to the passive activity rules.
+It also includes income in respect of a decedent (IRD), which isn't included in boxes 1, 2a, 3, 4a, 6, 7, or 8.

 The fiduciary must attach a statement showing depreciation, depletion, and amortization directly apportioned to you, if any, for each activity reported in boxes 5 through 8.

-The information reported in box 12, codes A through I is used to prepare your Form 6251, Alternative Minimum Tax—Individuals.
+The information reported in box 12, codes A through I is used to prepare your Form 6251.
 Code A, Adjustment for minimum tax purposes, is the total amount reported on Form 6251, line 15.
 Codes B through F represent the portion, if any, of the amount included in code A.

-Codes A through T list all the credits that may be allocated to you as a beneficiary.
+Codes A through Q list all the credits that may be allocated to you as a beneficiary.

 Form 1041-T, Allocation of Estimated Tax Payments to Beneficiaries, must be timely filed by the fiduciary for the beneficiary to get the credit for an estimated tax payment.